 Blogs and the illustrated food magazines, not to mention countless books of food publishing, have certain postulates.
 One is that regional cuisines exist in many countries, not least France.
 By dint of using local ingredients fashioned by area residents, local foods reveal age-old connections with land, heritage, and history; in a word they express authenticity.

 It comes as shock to many, not least Beer Et Seq, to learn that well-documented studies have concluded that French regional cuisine, for its part, largely dates from the 1920s.
 Cultural and social historians have studied the subject carefully, and there can be no doubt of the justice of their main points.

-The authorities are masterfully discussed and elaborated in a 2007 academic paper “We Are Where We Eat: A History of Twentieth-Century Gastronomic Tourism in France” by April M. Xin.
-I urge all interested in regional food to read the study, which is clearly written and cogently argued.
+The authorities are well discussed and elaborated in a 2007 academic paper, “We Are Where We Eat: A History of Twentieth-Century Gastronomic Tourism in France” by April M. Xin.
+All interested in regional food traditions might read the study, which is clearly written and cogently argued.
 Ms. Xin concludes that French regional cuisines are essentially a construct of the early 20th century and derive from a complex social-historical background.

 Essentially, the Third Republic, established in the wake of the Franco-Prussian War, decided to promote an appreciation of the French regions as a way to rebuild national pride.
 National confidence and élan had been shaken by the debâcle of 1870 including the loss of Alsace-Lorraine.
 In lieu of military and diplomatic supremacy, France would henceforth vaunt the provinces as a unifying principle.

 Formerly, the back country areas were considered retrograde in comparison to the supremely metropolitan Paris, centre of French civilization and refinement.
 Under the revised conception the virtues and values of the old rural seats would be the spokes of the national wheel so to speak.
 Paris was the hub, but would work in tandem with the provinces to move a unified France forward.